 Diversity in experience and nationality are traits that LBS values.
 It is important to articulate how you will contribute in the class.
 Explain how you will leverage your professional and personal experience to enhance the classroom experience.

-Read 7 traits that proves Leadership Potential in MBA Applicants before writing this section.
+7 traits that prove Leadership Potential in MBA Applicants are:

 • Information Ninja

 • Impact Oriented